Carleton College: Club sports

-Ultimate Frisbee

 The student-run Ultimate clubs have had national success; the school's top men's team, Carleton Ultimate Team (CUT), and women's team, Syzygy, are perennial national contenders in the USA Ultimate College Division I tournaments.
 CUT has qualified annually for nationals since 1989, and won the National Championship in 2001, 2009, 2011, 2017, and 2025.
-Syzygy has qualified for women's nationals all but one year since 1987, and won the National Championship in 2000.
+Syzygy has qualified for women's nationals all but one year since 1987, and won the National Championship in 2000 and 2026.
 The other men's Ultimate team, originally named the Gods of Plastic (GoP) and renamed Carleton House of Pancakes (CHOP) in 2021, won the 2010 and 2012 College Division III Open National Championships.
 Eclipse, another women's ultimate team at the college, won the College Division III Women's nationals in 2011, 2016, and 2017.
 Eclipse finished as Women's Division III runners up in sequential years in 2023 and 2024.

-Other Sports

 Carleton founded the first women's rugby club in the state of Minnesota in 1978 and went on to win the Division III National Championship in 2011.